If you’re looking for the short answer, it’s a high-protein diet.

 Why Do People Keep Doing What Doesn’t Work?

-So, why in the world would healthcare practitioners keep recommending this “calories in, calories out” ineffective method of weight management?
+So, why in the world would healthcare practitioners keep recommending low-calorie diets when they don’t work?

 Because even though the methods are flawed, there are methods to measure calories.